 - The Westin Wilmington– right near Wilmington RiverWalk + pool

-- Homewood Suites by Hilton Wilmington – Our favorite with the kids!
+- Homewood Suites by Hilton Wilmington – #1 value on TripAdvisor + pool

 - DoubleTree by Hilton Hotel Wilmington– Easy distance to most attractions